Last Updated on June 24, 2022 by Jason Harris

 From my Home Page:

-I still believe much of what I learned in Mormonism is true, but no longer in the same way.
+Despite now viewing many aspects of Mormonism to be harmful and false… I also still believe much of what I learned in Mormonism to be good and true.
+But no longer in the same way.
 And certainly not from a literal paradigm in most cases.
 I now view Mormonism as a small part of a much larger and richer tapestry.
 I believe all religions and scripture are man-made and believe there is Divinity in all of them.

 What then is “The Truth” of the Mormon Church?